 The methodology is based on the following principles:

 - While examination results and academic attainment are key considerations, they are not the only thing that matters.
 Leading schools are not necessarily the most ‘academic’.
-‘Hot houses’, therefore, are not to be viewed with approbation.
+And a ‘hot house’ environment is not one that is rewarded by the panel.

-- Reputation and standing are not insignificant.
-The reputation and standing of a school shape and influence its character, the parents and pupils it attracts, and its position both regionally and internationally.
+- The reputation and standing of a school are relevant.
+They influence its character, the parents and pupils it attracts, and its position both regionally and internationally.
 In particular, some of the schools best established in the Index continue to draw many generations of international families, demonstrating the extent to which they have retained the trust of alumni.

-As in previous years, the panel sought to ensure that range of ‘international’ and ‘local’ families were catered to; that a range of geographies, demographics, and preferences were covered (boys’ schools, girls’ schools, a range of curricular offerings, and schools catering to learners across all age ranges); that emerging markets maintained due prominence within the listing; and (most significantly) that ‘common sense’ prevailed in finalising the list.
+As in previous years, the panel sought to ensure that range of international and local families were catered to; that a variety of geographies, demographics and preferences were covered (boys’ schools, girls’ schools, a range of curricular offerings, and schools catering to learners across all ages); that emerging markets maintained due prominence within the listing; and that a degree of ‘common sense’ was applied in finalising the list.

-In this context, the index continues to serve as an invaluable resource for those advising family offices, or HNW individuals directly, as well as those seeking insights into leading schools when working overseas, on diplomatic postings, or when investing in emerging markets (particularly for those seeking to acquire or establish leading schools internationally).
+In this context, the Index continues to serve as an invaluable resource for families and their advisers – especially if they are seeking insights into leading schools when working overseas, on diplomatic postings or when investing in emerging markets.

 - Best senior schools UK